 The original EFTPOS machines themselves were clunky; unlike modern alternatives, they weren’t designed to fit a store’s aesthetic.
 EFTPOS machines were purely functional pieces of business equipment.
 Now, business owners have an array of options when it comes to choosing an EFTPOS terminal.

 Eftpos is an Australian payment processing system for debit cards made up of a number of separate but connected networks.
-Many of these individual networks are operated by major Australian banks, as Mobile Transaction explains.
+Many of these individual networks are operated by major Australian banks.

 Timing is perhaps the single most important consideration for business owners when it comes to understanding how debit cards and EFTPOS transactions work.